yuleung/FPPQ/README.md

 Implementation of NIPS2023:
 Unleashing the Full Potential of Product Quantization for Large-Scale Image Retrieval

 The current code is the implementation on Glint360k.
-The training pipeline has been shown in run.sh, and will get the similar result(due to different GPUs, drivers, etc).
+The training pipeline has been shown in run.sh, and will get the similar results(depends on different GPUs, drivers, etc).
 Moreover,  We will upload the pretrained weights and the PQ-code label soon.

 &emsp;[cisip-FIRe project](https://github.com/CISiPLab/cisip-FIRe)